Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

-Imposing logical constraints directly onto embeddings is ideal when one wishes to encode specific information about the relational nature of the graph.
-However, logical constraints can also be imposed upon other parts of a pipeline.
-Instead of applying constraints to the embedding-generation process, other approaches, which we discuss in the next section, apply constraints to the processes of decoding the embeddings and generating predictions.
+Imposing logical constraints onto the embedding space is ideal when one wishes to encode specific information about the relational nature of the graph.
+In particular, incorporating relational or ontological relationships into KGEs could be considered as a solution to the challenges posed by heterogeneous KGs, as described in \S\ref{section:nesy_graphs}.
+These neurosymbolic approaches take into account the unique and varied relationships between different node types when generating predictions, thus harnessing the \mbox{\refhetagg} characteristic.
+However, depending upon the needs of the researcher, such constraints may be too restrictive.
+Instead of applying constraints onto the embedding space, thereby limiting the types of patterns encoded, another subcategory of approaches, discussed in the next section, applies constraints to the processes of decoding the embeddings and generating predictions.

-\subsubsection{Logical Constraints on the Loss Function}
+\subsubsection{\textbf{Logical Constraints on the Loss Function}}

-A drawback of popular KGE algorithms (namely RESCAL, TransE, HolE, and ComplEx, as discussed in Section \ref{subsection:fusion}) is that they only implicitly learn higher-order relationships among triples in the KG, requiring more data to learn its latent logical structure.
+A drawback of popular KGE algorithms (namely RESCAL, TransE, HolE, and ComplEx, as discussed in \S\ref{subsection:fusion}) is that they only implicitly learn higher-order relationships among triples in the KG, requiring more data to learn its latent logical structure.
 Moreover, this learned structure is confined to the ground triples available during training.
-These limitations can be overcome by using logical constraints to guide training toward predictions which align with some knowledge base or logical entailment (Fig. \ref{fig:constraints_loss_func}).
-Often, this is accomplished by altering the loss function.
+These limitations can be overcome by the next subcategory of approaches, depicted by the centre branch of Fig. \ref{fig:taxonomy}-B. These use logical constraints to guide training toward predictions which align with some knowledge base or logical entailment (Fig. \ref{fig:constraints_emb_space_or_loss_func}), aligning with the \mbox{\refguide} characteristic.
+Here, this is accomplished by altering the loss function.